turbot/flowpipe-mod-azure-thrifty/appservice/docs/detect_and_correct_app_service_plans_if_unused.md

-# Detect & correct Virtual NAT gateways if unused
+# Detect & correct AppService plans if unused

-Azure Virtual NAT gateways with no subnets attached still cost money and should be deleted.
-This pipeline identifies Virtual NAT gateways with no subnets attached and either sends notifications or attempts predefined corrective actions.
+Azure AppService plans with no apps attached still cost money and should be deleted.
+This pipeline identifies AppService plans with no apps attached and either sends notifications or attempts predefined corrective actions.

 ## Getting Started